pr0me/binaryninja-api/docs/dev/workflows.md

 The example above demonstrates how the auto-generated control setting allows users to enable or disable an activity directly through the settings UI.
 This provides a convenient way to control the execution of custom analysis steps without modifying the code.
 As shown in the image below, the control setting automatically appears in a function's context menu under the *Function Analysis* group.
 By defaulting the setting to false, users can selectively enable the custom analysis step for specific functions as needed.

+Please refer to the [Activity Eligibility](#activity-eligibility) section for more details on setting-based eligibility and control settings.

 ![eligibility-control-setting](../img/eligibility-control-setting.png "Eligibility Control Setting"){ width="800" }

 ### Workflow Configuration